kylamedina/project-starter/README.md

 `npm i gulp bower -g`

-##### Install Node Build Components:
+##### Install Node and Bower Components:

 `npm i`

-##### Install Bower Front-End Components into the build folder:

-`bower i`

-(To install new components, `bower i <component> --save`.
-The component is automatically added to vendor.js if the components bower.json is correct.
-Sometimes the components main file needs to be overridden which can be done is build/bower.json)
+(Bower components are automatically added to vendor.js if the components bower.json is correct.
+Sometimes a bower component's main file needs to be overridden which can be done is build/bower.json)

 ##### Run all tasks: